wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Reset the Storage component.md

 # Reset the Storage component

-Edge Data Store provides a method by which you can delete and reset all event and configuration data related to the Edge Data Store component, after which the product will be restarted.
+Edge Data Store provides a method by which you can delete and reset all event and configuration data related to the Storage component, after which the product will be restarted.

 - To reset the Storage component, use any REST client and make a request using the following: